Trix

 the beginning the company presented a complete system, a locomotive, coaches,

-goods wagons, a variety of track, buildings and accessories.
+goods wagons, a variety of track, buildings and

 Throughout the development of Trix trains another influential person was Wynne Bassett Lowke both before and after 1935.
 He and Stephan Bing had known each other since 1900 when Bing started to manufacture English outline 0 gauge trains for export to England.
 Bassett Lowke was mainly a mail order business with a couple of retail shops.
 Most of the items he sold were not manufactured by his company but produced exclusively by others for his distribution in the UK.
 The main suppliers were, Bing, Carette and Märklin.
 He had been in constant discussions with Bing and Kahn during the development stages.
 He now wished to import these into England and persuaded Bing to repaint the German 0-4-0 from black to green for the English market so as to be able to sell it as a “Southern” style loco with 3 German coaches also in a modified green colour.
 The catalogue described the set as in “correct Southern Railway Green”.
 The loco did not have “Southern Railway” on the tender as you would expect but “Trix Express” although the picture in the catalogue shows it as “Twin Train”, both versions have the number 5391